 Habit: Zamia lucayana grows from an underground vertical stem 15-40 in length and to 15 cm in diameter.
 Leaves are produced from the top of the tuber.
 The leaves are pinnately compound, to 0.5 meters in length and covered with rusty brown hairs when young.
 The leaflets are to 15 cm (typically shorter) in length with a slightly toothed apex and an entire margin (occasionally irregular).

-The dioecious reproductive structures are cones.
+Zamia lucayana is dioecious.
+The reproductive structures are cones.
 Microsporangiate cones are solitary or in groups, to 8 cm in length and 2 cm in diameter.
-There are 15 - 20 series of peltate hexagonal structures underneath which are the microsporagium.
+There are 15 – 20 series of peltate hexagonal structures underneath which are the microsporagium.

 The megasporangiate cones are solitary, to 13 cm in length and 4 cm in diameter.
 There are 5-8 series of peltate hexagonal structures underneath each ovules are located.
 The entire structure is covered with reddish hairs.

-This is a critically endangered species that is endemic to the Bahamian Archipelago.
+This is a critically Endangered species that is endemic to the Lucayan Archipelago.

 Calonje, M., A. W. Meerow, L. Knowles, D. Knowles, M. P. Griffith, K. Nakamura, J. Francisco-Ortega.
 2013.
 Cycad biodiversity in the Bahamas Archipelago and conservation genetics of the Critically Endangered Zamia lucayana (Zamiaceae) Oryx 47: 190-198.